nikhilbharti/my-web-app/README.md

 There are several demonstration files available in this template.

-## Create "nodetest" DB when running locally, to see if the data is saved in Colelction
+## Create "nodetest" DB when running locally, to see if the data is saved in Collection